rajput-tarun/Energy_predicion/README.md

 Thanks to DAEWOO Steel Co.
 Ltd for providing the dataset and to all contributors and resources that helped in the completion of this project.

 ---

-Feel free to adjust or expand upon any section as needed!